Featuring an audience that is growing by leaps and bounds.

 That's one of the reasons why everybody's so ticked off.

-By the way, uh Mr. Snerdley just told me that Ted Cruz just, would you call it hit a home run?
+By the way, Mr. Snerdley just told me that Ted Cruz just, would you call it hit a home run?

 I saw it taking place up there, but I had no idea what was being said.

-But Snerdley said it was pretty good, so we're waiting on that.
+But Snerdley said it was pretty good.

-Top officials of the Republican National Committee explained the intricacies of a contested convention on Tuesday afternoon to roughly two dozen veteran Republican operatives.
+Actually, last night, top officials of the Republican National Committee explained the intricacies of a contested convention on Tuesday afternoon to roughly two dozen veteran Republican operatives.

 The meeting at the RNC's Capitol Hill headquarters included discussion about bound delegates and how the party will organize the timing of multiple rounds of balloting.